trasz/test/capv.md

 This is the first of three layers.
 It's about the ability to run multiple processes in the same address space.
 The reason for doing it is that memory capabilities can't work between address spaces.
-Thus, to use capabilities as a mechanism for processes to communicate and share data, we need to put those processes in the same address space.
+Thus, to use capabilities as a mechanism for processes to communicate and share data, we need to put those processes in the same one.
 Because of CHERI we can allow this without compromising security - the protection and isolation can be enforced by capabilities alone, without the need for MMU switching.
-The only (expected) new way for colocated processes to be able to interfere with one another, compared to a non-capability system, is by exhausing the virtual address space.
+The only (expected) new way for colocated processes to be able to interfere with one another, compared to a traditional, non-capability system, is by exhausing the virtual address space.
 Traditional resource limits still work.

 The only convenient moment to decide "where to put" a process is when executing a binary;
 this typically means the execve(2) system call.
 There are two ways to colocate: one is by invoking coexecve(2) system call, which is similar to execve(2), but takes an additional argument to indicate the PID of an existing process to colocate with.
-The other is just ordinary execve(2) sysccall with `kern.opportunistic_coexecve` sysctl set to 1 - this makes the kernel try to colocate processes whenever possible; by default it tries to colocate them with their parent processes.
+The other is just ordinary execve(2) syscall with `kern.opportunistic_coexecve` sysctl set to 1 - this makes the kernel try to colocate processes whenever possible; by default it tries to colocate them with their parent processes.